GDSC-DEU/2022-SolutionChallenge-CanDrink/README.md

 ## Summary

 Of the many canned drinks, there are only two types of drinks that can be classified in braille: 'just drink' and 'soda'.
-This is what canned drinks look like from a blind person's point of view.
+This is what canned drinks look like from a visually impaired's point of view.
 So we created a service that helps visually impaired people choose their favorite drinks.

+With **CanDrink**, visually impaired can get free of the inconvenience of failure of recognizing cans

 You can see more detail on **[Intoduction YouTube Link](https://www.youtube.com/embed/zg14ulTd5mM)**!